Genivia/ugrep/README.md

     alias ugit='ugrep -R --color --no-hidden --ignore-files'
     ugit -tc++ -f c++/defines

-To list all files in a GitHub project directory that are not ignored by `.gitignore` file(s) and are not hidden:

-    ugit -l ''

-Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (non-zero-length file, as per POSIX.1 grep standard).

 To highlight matches when pushed through a chain of pipes we should use `--color=always`: